Best Electronic Drum Set Under $500: Complete Buying Guide

 - No dual-zone pads

 Behringer XD80USB Review

-The entry-level XD80 from Behringer probably won’t win any major awards, but its a good kit if you are just starting out or looking for a faster way to record drums that doesn’t require programming.
-This 8-piece kit comes with a snare, 3 toms, 3 cymbals and floating kick drum and hats pedals.
-Easy to setup and sporting large surfaces for playing, each pad and cymbal have dual-zone capabilities, and the user can program up to 5 different kits using the sound module.
+The entry-level XD80 from Behringer probably won’t win any major awards, but its a good kit if you are just starting out or looking for a faster way to record drums that don’t require programming.
+This 8-piece kit comes with a snare, 3 toms, 3 cymbals, and floating kick drum and hats pedals.
+Easy to set up and sporting large surfaces for playing, each pad and cymbal have dual-zone capabilities, and the user can program up to 5 different kits using the sound module.

 - Good for beginners